 As stated in the proposal, anticipated start-up funds needed for this DNP program are modest.
-Two vacant positions at UNCC were allocated to and filled with DNP faculty in 2009-10.
 Any senior faculty positions that become available by retirement or resignation will be filled with faculty qualified to teach in the DNP program.
 The Coordinator of the program on each campus must be a DNP-prepared nurse; this Coordinator position on each campus will be filled by an existing DNP-prepared graduate nursing faculty member.
 In this consortium approach to offering the DNP, the total number of additional full-time faculty needed is less than would be required if separate programs were proposed for each campus.